-This advice describes site capacity, built capacity and additional capacity considerations for Victorian government schools.
+This advice describes current built capacity, site capacity and additional capacity considerations for Victorian government schools.

-- To ensure equity across schools, the (the Schedules) — edugate login required, indicate the spaces required for a school to deliver its curriculum to a certain number of students.
+- To ensure equity across schools, the (the Schedules) – staff login required, indicate the spaces required for a school to deliver its curriculum to a certain number of students.

-- The Victorian School Building Authority calculates the built capacity of each school based on information in its asset information system.
+- The Victorian School Building Authority (VSBA) calculates the current built capacity of schools based on building and room information in its Asset Information Management System (AIMS) and the School Facilities Area Schedules.

 - This advice falls within all stages of the School Asset Lifecycle – Plan, Build, Manage and Dispose.

-If a school needs to verify their building information, they should contact their Department regional office.
-The regional office will notify the Victorian School Building Authority (VSBA) if a review is required.
+If a school has questions about their capacity or seeks a review of their current built capacity figure, they should contact their regional office.
+The regional office will notify the Victorian School Building Authority (VSBA) if a change to a school’s current built capacity figure is required.

 How is current built capacity calculated?

-The built capacity of primary schools is calculated by identifying the number of classrooms (or equivalent general learning spaces) located on a school site and multiplying that figure by 25 (students per classroom or equivalent general learning space).
+The current built capacity of primary schools is calculated by identifying the number of general purpose classrooms (or equivalent general purpose learning spaces) located on a school site and multiplying that figure by 25 (students per classroom or equivalent learning space).

 In certain circumstances, adjustments may need to be made for an average class size of 21 for P-2, for example, when a school has a disproportionate number of that age group.

-The calculation then assesses specialist learning spaces, such as art, music, library and multi-purpose spaces, per the Schedules.
+Specialist learning spaces, such as art, music, science/technology, library and multi-purpose spaces are not counted towards capacity.

-The built capacity of secondary schools is calculated by identifying the total number of classrooms (or equivalent general learning spaces) located on a school site and comparing them to the relevant enrolment band outlined in the Schedules.
+The current built capacity of secondary schools is calculated by identifying the total number of classrooms (or equivalent learning spaces) located on a school site and comparing that number to the relevant enrolment band outlined in the Schedules.

-The built capacity for secondary schools allows for some transferability between general and specialist learning spaces.
+The current built capacity for secondary schools allows for some transferability between general and specialist learning spaces.

 P-9 and P-12 schools

-The primary school built capacity methodology is applied to primary learning spaces and the secondary school built capacity methodology is applied to secondary learning spaces as classified in the VSBA’s Building and Room Report.
+The primary school current built capacity methodology is applied to primary learning spaces and the secondary school current built capacity methodology is applied to secondary learning spaces as classified in AIMS.

 Specialist schools (for students with disability)